F5Networks/f5-azure-arm-templates/supported/standalone/1nic/readme.md

                 break;;
         esac
     done

-    echo "Disclaimer: Scripting to Deploy F5 Solution templates into Cloud Environments are provided as examples.
-They will be treated as best effort for issues that occur, feedback is encouraged." sleep 3

     #If a required parameter is not passed, the script will prompt for it below
-    required_variables="admin_username admin_password dns_label instance_name license_key_1 resource_group_name azure_user azure_pwd"
+    required_variables="admin_username admin_password dns_label instance_name license_type resource_group_name azure_user azure_pwd"
     for variable in $required_variables
             do
             if [ -v ${!variable} ] ; then
                     read -p "Please enter value for $variable:" $variable fi
     done
+    # Prompt for license key if not supplied and byol is selected
+    if [ $license_type == "byol" ]; then
+        if [ -v $license_key_1 ] ; then
+                read -p "Please enter value for license_key_1:" license_key_1 fi
+        template_file="./BYOL/azuredeploy.json"
+        parameter_file="./BYOL/azuredeploy.parameters.json"
+    fi

+    echo "Disclaimer: Scripting to Deploy F5 Solution templates into Cloud Environments are provided as examples.
+They will be treated as best effort for issues that occur, feedback is encouraged." sleep 3

     # Login to Azure, for simplicity in this example using username and password supplied as script arguments --azureusr and --azurepwd
     # Perform Check to see if already logged in